This is what you need for a backcountry fishing trip.

 Then what do you do?
 Cut things short to a day trip and head back to the nearest civilization for more tackle?
 That kind of defeats the purpose of getting away from it all, doesn't it?

-Maybe you're tarpon fishing in a remote part of the Florida Everglades where the flats fishing is good.
+Maybe you're tarpon fishing in a remote part of the Florida's Everglades National Park where the flats fishing is good.
 You must remember the aggressive nature of this fish and the environment where you're fishing.
 Be prepared for shallow water snags and the possibility of break-offs or other gear issues.
 Make sure you're adequately prepared with enough fishing gear to meet a multitude of contingencies.
+Even for the simplest of wild trout fishing trips.

 Take into consideration the type of fishing you're doing ahead of time and make smart decisions on what to bring.
 Try to eliminate anything you don't think you'll use if weight is a factor.